nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 using System.ComponentModel.DataAnnotations;
 using Microsoft.AspNetCore.Identity;

-namespace StudentExercises.Models
+namespace YourApplicationNamespaceHere.Models
 {
+    /*
-    // Add profile data for application users by adding properties to the ApplicationUser class public class ApplicationUser : IdentityUser
+        Add profile data for application users by adding properties to the ApplicationUser class
+    */
+    public class ApplicationUser : IdentityUser
     {
         public ApplicationUser() { }